 Nazism in Germany

-Nazism was German version of fascism but it more sinister than Italian fascism.
+Nazism was the German version of fascism but it was more sinister than Italian fascism.
 Nazis were under the leadership of Adolf Hitler, they established the most barbarous dictatorship of all time.

-- Germany became republic but the forces behind monarchy were still powerful
+- Germany became a republic but the forces behind the monarchy were still powerful

 - These forces joined hands with Nazis to grow more powerful and keep socialism in check